KWHYTHUB/DevTools/about.md

 # DevTools

-Browser-like developer tools for Geode.
+Browser-like developer tools for Sapphire.

 Press `F11` (or `F10` on mac) to open up the dev tools.